zbo14/retweak/README.md

 A CLI that tweaks and resends HTTP/S requests!

-`retweak` can modify request URLs, methods, headers, or data.
+`retweak` can modify request URLs, methods, headers, or data and report changes in responses.

 ## Install